 Responsibilities

-Conduct Guided Tours: Provide engaging and informative tours for various audiences, including school groups, adult visitors, and special interest tours.
+Conduct Guided Tours: Provide engaging and informative tours for various audiences, including school groups, adult visitors, and special-interest groups.

 Assist with Programs and Events: Support Museum events, lectures, and special programs by guiding tours, assisting with activities, and interacting with visitors.